 Furthermore, you can find more information regarding advanced modelling and porous objects for a PWC simulation below:

 We can also define additional results that we want to have by the end of the simulation.
 The additional results that are available are:

 Keep in mind that the Transient output and Statistical averaging outputs are automatically applied to your region of interest.
 However, we will add a different region to each output to show how you can assign these to other regions.

 a.
 Forces and Moments

-For this tutorial, we will add Forces and Moments into our simulation, specifically for the face of the highest building that is facing the southwest direction.
-Forces and Moments can be added by following these steps:
+For this tutorial, we will add Forces and Moments into our simulation, specifically for the face of the tallest building that is facing the southwest direction.
+A Forces and Moments result export can be added by following these steps:

 b.
 Transient Output